 Of course, innovation is a worthy endeavour in-and-of-itself and MMT kept doing challenging work with tremendous benefit to itself and its clients – but, at the same time, the agency was not harnessing the full benefits of its investment.

-By not claiming R&D tax credits, MMT was missing out on a substantial source of revenue, especially given the amount of R&D they were doing.
+By not claiming R&D tax credits for its software development, MMT was missing out on a substantial source of revenue, especially given the amount of R&D they were doing.
 But things changed after MMT had a conversation with ForrestBrown.
-After only a brief chat, the agency’s understanding of what is and isn’t R&D was radically transformed.
+After only a brief chat, the agency’s understanding of what is and isn’t R&D in web and software development was radically transformed.

 Software R&D, in particular, is a varied field.
 It can be found in the development of a new product, service or process, or even in the improvement of existing ones.